Secretly Group

 OUR GOALS

-These new emission reduction targets align with current best practice and the Science Based Targets initiative.
 We are committed to doing our part—in partnership with our artists, peers, and collaborators—to help us collectively avoid the worst consequences of runaway climate change.
 Join us!

 OUR CARBON FOOTPRINT

 We have measured and offset our Scope 1 emissions (from methane gas used in our facilities and diesel used in a company truck) and Scope 2 emissions (from electricity use) since 2019.
 Over time, we have introduced measurement and reporting of our Scope 3 emissions from our business travel and manufacturing and shipping of our products.
-2023 is the first year for which we have a relatively complete and accurate understanding of our entire in-house and supply chain carbon footprint, so 2023 is the baseline against which we will measure future progress toward our carbon reduction goals.
+2023 was the first year for which we have a relatively complete and accurate understanding of our entire in-house and supply chain carbon footprint, so 2023 is the baseline against which we will measure future progress toward our carbon reduction goals.

-The Secretly Affiliates 2023 Carbon Footprint
+The Secretly Affiliates 2024 Carbon Footprint

-Scope 3 supply chain emissions from manufacturing and shipping our products all over the world dominate our carbon emissions at 94% of our total 2023 carbon footprint.
-Powering and heating our offices contribute another 5% of our carbon footprint, with the remaining 1% of emissions coming from global business travel and using our company truck for inter-office/warehouse deliveries.
+Scope 3 supply chain emissions from manufacturing and shipping our products all over the world dominate our carbon emissions at 88% of our total 2024 carbon footprint.
+Powering and heating our offices contribute another 8% of our carbon footprint, with the remaining 4% of emissions coming from global business travel and using our company truck for inter-office/warehouse deliveries.

 OUR PROGRESS